Search

 Back to top

 Resistant bacteria or organisms spread the same way as non-resistant ones.
 They can spread from person to person by touching, coughing, sneezing, or being exposed to bodily fluids.
 They can live on surfaces such as doorknobs, keyboards, or utensils.
-You may also be exposed if you handle, prepare or eat foods that are contaminated, such as meat, poultry, dairy, fruits and vegetables.
-Government of Canada also states that contaminated water or soil can also infect us through direct contact or by putting bacteria into our food.
+You may also be exposed if you handle, prepare, or eat foods that are contaminated, such as meat, poultry, dairy, fruits, and vegetables.
+The Government of Canada also states that contaminated water or soil can also infect us through direct contact or by putting bacteria into our food.
 Some bacteria can be passed from animals to people, either through contact or by manure.

 What are ways to control the spread of resistant bacteria or organisms?